Saturday, September 17, 2011

 1967: The Doors performed "Light My Fire" and "People are Strange" on The Ed Sullivan Show.

 1967: The Who performed on The Smothers Brothers Comedy Hour.
 But that's just part of the story.
-Drummer Keith Moon rigged his drumset to explode at the conclusion of "My Generation".
-The result of the stunt was that Moon's leg was cut and Pete Townshend had permanent hearing loss.
+Drummer Keith Moon rigged his drum set to explode at the conclusion of "My Generation", which he did for every show during the period.
+Only this time, the jokester rigged several times the normal amount of explosives, and didn't tell the rest of the group.
+The result of the stunt was a massive explosion on stage.
+One of Moon's drum cymbals shattered, causing cuts to Moon's leg and arms was cut.
+Guitarist Pete Townshend was closest to the blast, which singed his hair.

-1968: Diana Ross recorded "Love Child" without the other Supremes.
+1968: Diana Ross recorded the vocal for "Love Child" without the other Supremes.
+The Andantes performed backing vocals on the song, which was completed September 20.

 1972: The Eagles were in concert at Veteran's Memorial Coliseum in Jacksonville, Florida.

-1975: Winnipeg, Manitoba, Canada declared today "Guess Who Day" in honor of Canada's all-time top band.
+1975: The mayor of Winnipeg, Manitoba, Canada declared today "Guess Who Day" in honor of Canada's all-time top band.

 1977: 20 Golden Greats by Diana Ross and the Supremes was the #1 album in the U.K.